appwrite/appwrite/README.md

 Once the Docker installation completes, go to http://localhost to access the Appwrite console from your browser.
 Please notice that on non-linux native hosts the server might take a few minutes to start after installation completes.

-For advanced, production and custon installation check out our Docker [enviornemnt variables](/docs/EnviornementVariables.md) docs.
+For advanced, production and custom installation check out our Docker [environment variables](/docs/EnviornementVariables.md) docs.

 ### Changing Port Number